 Medicine Wheel Garden

-The Medicine Wheel Garden in Hillcrest Park is Toronto’s first Aboriginal community garden.
+The Medicine Wheel Garden is Toronto’s first Aboriginal community garden.
 It began in 2013 when Elder Jacqui Lavalley named this green space “Mashkikii;aki’ing” (Medicine Earth).
-It is a one-of-a-kind sacred space, it has given the men of the Apaenmowineen program an opportunity to learn more about gardening and Aboriginal medicinal plants.
+It is a one-of-a-kind sacred space that gives the men of the Apaenmowineen program an opportunity to learn more about gardening and Aboriginal medicinal plants.

-On August 13, 2013, Elder Jacqui Lavalley named this green space in Hillcrest Park “Mashkikii;aki’ing” (Medicine Earth), and The Medicine Wheel Garden came into being.
-Every week, the men meet to garden and improve communication, teamwork, healthy living, and employment skills.
-They also reap the rewards of their hard work as the harvested plants and vegetables are used to cook healthy meals for the Na-Me-Res residences.
+It nurtures teamwork, healthy living, and employment skills.
+They also reap the rewards of their hard work as the harvested plants and vegetables are used for cooking healthy meals for the Na-Me-Res residences.
 Growth in this garden comes not only from the plants but also from the participants’ hearts.

 The Espaniel/Menzies Education Fund

-Every year, the Espaniel/Menzies Education Fund provides a modest bursary to two Indigenous men to help them further their education through secondary, post-secondary, or apprenticeship programs.
-These $500 awards can be used towards school-related expenses such as tuition, books, and supplies, or transportation.
+The Espaniel/Menzies Education Fund offers an annual bursary to two Indigenous men to help them further their education through secondary, post-secondary, or apprenticeship programs.
+These $500 awards can be used towards school-related expenses such as tuition, books, supplies, or transportation.